Elad Nehorai

 Elad Nehorai (born September 23, 1984) is an American writer, activist, and social and political commentator.
 A left-wing, formerly Orthodox Jew, his writing and activism typically revolves around social justice, mental health, religion, opposition to antisemitism, and advocacy for arts education, particularly within the Jewish community.

 Nehorai came to prominence through his blog Pop Chassid, where he looked at pop culture through a Jewish lens.
 In 2014, he co-founded Hevria, a Jewish arts and culture website and in-person community, where he was an editor-in-chief and head event organizer until January 2020.
 Following the 2016 United States presidential election and the ascendancy of Donald Trump, Nehorai became involved with the organization Torah Trumps Hate, a Jewish-run social justice advocacy group.

 He has written for The Guardian, HuffPost, The Forward (where he was a columnist), The Times of Israel, Haaretz, Chabad.org, The Daily Beast, and the Jewish Telegraphic Agency, and has appeared on HLN, i24 News, and BBC Radio.
 Nehorai was included in The Jewish Week's annual "36 Under 36" list in 2016, and in 2018 the Jewish Telegraphic Agency listed him among its "50 Jews Everyone Should Follow on Twitter".

 Early life

 Nehorai grew up in Branford, Connecticut and Highland Park, Illinois.
-He is the child of Israeli parents and is three-quarters Sephardi Jewish, and he has written about being subjected to racist teasing and "terrorist" jokes by classmates due to his Middle Eastern appearance.
+He is the child of Israeli parents and is three-quarters Sephardi Jewish and quarter Ashkenazi Jewish.
+His father, Arye Nehorai, is a professor emeritus of electrical engineering and his mother, Shlomit Nehorai, was a Hebrew lecturer and a marriage and family therapist.
+He has written about being subjected to racist teasing and "terrorist" jokes by classmates due to his Middle Eastern appearance.

 Nehorai attended Arizona State University, where he was a member of ASU for Israel, a division of the campus Hillel branch focused on pro-Israel activism, and often spoke at the group's rallies.
 He also became involved with the school's Chabad house, led by Rabbi Shmuel Tiechtel, which contributed to him becoming a baal teshuva later in life.
 He later attended Mayanot Institute in Israel, graduating in 2012.